kdoore/CS2335-Gitbook/project-3/gamedata-with-unityevent.md

         }
     }

-    //called when health == 0 and scene is reloaded public void ResetGameData(){
+    //can be called when health == 0 or when is scene is reloaded public void ResetGameData(){
         health = 100;
         levelScore = 0;
         totalScore = 0;

+        //should inventory be cleared out?
+        //inventory.Clear();
     }
 }
 ```